 “It’s better if you don’t know yet,” Shane whispers.

-“As you say,” Christophe agrees trustingly.
+“As you say,” Christopher agrees trustingly.

 “We need to interrogate the witness,” the detective reminds them.